153d Airlift Wing: Airlift mission

 The most dramatic change came for the Wyoming unit in 1961 when it changed from an Air Defense Command Fighter-Interceptor unit to flying C-119 Flying Boxcars and airlifting medical patients, with the newly designated 187th Aeromedical Transport Squadron becoming part of Military Air Transport Service (MATS).

-On 21 June 1963 the 187th received C-121 Super Constellation aircraft and expanded its military airlift role to worldwide mission capabilities.
+On 21 June 1963 the 187th received Lockheed C-121 Super Constellation aircraft and expanded its military airlift role to worldwide mission capabilities.
 Entering the realm of Southeast Asia and the Vietnam War, the Wyoming Air Guard flew its first mission into the Southeast Asia theater combat zone in late 1964, and continued to do so throughout the Vietnam War years.
-In January 1966, the unit became the 153d Military Airlift Group [153d MAG], under the Military Airlift Command [MAC].
+In January 1966, the unit became the 153d Military Airlift Group [153d MAG], under the Military Airlift Command.

-In 1972, the 187th received its first turboprop C-130B Hercules aircraft, and became a Tactical Airlift Squadron.
-The C-130 has proven to be one of the toughest and most versatile aircraft ever built, and which the unit continues to fly over 40 years later.
-In 1975, the Wyoming Air Guard was selected for the unique role of aerial fire fighting.
+In 1972, the 187th received its first turboprop Lockheed C-130B Hercules aircraft, and became a tactical airlift squadron.
+The C-130 is one of the toughest and most versatile aircraft ever built, and which the unit continues to fly over 40 years later.
+In 1975, the Wyoming Air Guard was selected for the special role of aerial fire fighting.
 Two Wyoming C-130s were equipped with Modular Airborne FireFighting System (MAFFS) and began water/fire retardant bombing of fires throughout the United States.
-Those fire fighting mission still continue through the present.
+Those fire fighting missions still continue through the present.

 The 153d ATG operated the C-121G from 1963 to 1972.

 In the meantime, the 153d Tactical Airlift Group expanded to regularly flying missions with the US Southern Command out of Howard AFB, Panama, as part of Operation Phoenix Oak.
 From supplying embassies in Central and South America, to searching for sinking ships in the middle of tropical storms, the Wyoming C-130s and aircrews have carried out military and humanitarian missions, right up to the present day.
 Those missions continued through Operation Just Cause in 1989-90 when Panama was designated a combat zone.

 Beginning 5 August 1990, the first day of Operation Desert Shield, and into Operation Desert Storm the Wyoming Air Guard flew continental U.S. and Central and South America missions.
 During that time, the Wyoming 187th Aeromedical Evacuation Flight and the 153d Clinic were both activated by order of the President of the United States, with a large number of those medical personnel being sent to Saudi Arabia.
 After the hostilities, Wyoming Guard members continued with Operation Provide Comfort, which supplied humanitarian aid to Kurdish people displaced by the Iraqi military.

-In April 1997 the Wyoming 153d Airlift Wing was reassigned to the Air Mobility Command [AMC], and continued its federal and state airlift, fire fighting, and humanitarian missions.
+In April 1997 the Wyoming 153d Airlift Wing was reassigned to the Air Mobility Command, and continued its federal and state airlift, fire fighting, and humanitarian missions.
 From 10 November – 5 December 1997, the Wyoming Air National Guard flew 250 airborne fire-fighting missions in the jungles of Indonesia as Operation Thrust Rapid, No. 1.
 This was the first time U.S. airborne fire fighting had ever been done outside of the continental U.S.